bjin01/susemanager-ha/README.md

 # SUSE Manager / Uyuni - High Availability with postgres streaming replication

-## UNDER CONSTRUCTION still...
+## Imagine
 Imagine you have a business critical SUSE Manager for patching and configuration management for a large number of systems.
 The headaches starts with thinking about how to make the SUSE Manager server high available in order to allow patching and configuration management with least downtime for the linux systems you manage. *Yes, with least downtime, near zero downtime.*

-As we know SUSE Manager is using postgres database to store meta data of packages, channels, organizations and users.
+As we know SUSE Manager is using local postgres database to store data about packages, channels, organizations and users.
 Over time the database can become quite large, several hundred GB db size, depending the number of channels and salt minions you manage, will be reached faster than you would expect.
 On the disk volumes of SUSE Manager all rpms will be stored in /var/spacewalk and will grow as you will sync more and more products and repositories.
 A typical volume size of  more than 500GB for /var/spacewalk is often the case.

 Now what can we do if the SUSE Manager breaks.
 Break could mean HW defect of hypervisor server, VM disk corrupt or even the datacenter is down etc..